DeepFedNAS: Efficient Hardware-Aware Architecture Adaptation for Heterogeneous IoT Federations via Pareto-Guided Supernet Training: Related Work

 \subsection{Neural Architecture Search with Weight Sharing}

-While FL addresses how to train a model, NAS tackles the challenge of designing the model architecture itself.
-Early NAS methods, often based on reinforcement learning \cite{zoph2016nasrl} or evolutionary algorithms \cite{liu2017progressive}, were computationally prohibitive.
-The introduction of weight-sharing via a supernet \cite{bender2018understanding, Weight-Sharing}, particularly through differentiable approaches like DARTS \cite{liu2018darts}, dramatically improved efficiency.

-The OFA network \cite{cai2020once} serves as a cornerstone of this paradigm.
-OFA trains a single, large supernet containing a vast number of sub-architectures.
-By using a progressive shrinking training schedule, OFA ensures subnets can be extracted to meet diverse hardware constraints without costly retraining.
-Similarly, BigNAS \cite{bignas} popularized the ``Sandwich Rule" sampling strategy \cite{Yu2019ICCV} to simultaneously optimize the largest, smallest, and random subnets.

-However, the weight-sharing paradigm is not without flaws.
-Naively sharing weights can lead to poor rank correlation between supernet estimation and true standalone accuracy \cite{pan2022distribution}.
-This is often attributed to interference or multi-model forgetting, where training one subnet degrades the performance of others sharing the same weights \cite{zhang2020forgetting, ma2025orthogonal}.
-While recent centralized works have explored advanced strategies to mitigate this \cite{venkatesha2023dcnas,wang2023prenas}, adapting such concepts to the constrained federated setting remains an open challenge and the key focus of our work.
+NAS automates the design of model architectures.
+Early methods based on reinforcement learning \cite{zoph2016nasrl} or evolutionary algorithms \cite{liu2017progressive} were computationally prohibitive.
+Weight-sharing via a supernet \cite{bender2018understanding, Weight-Sharing}, particularly differentiable approaches like DARTS \cite{liu2018darts}, dramatically improved efficiency.
+The Once-For-All (OFA) network \cite{cai2020once} trains a single supernet from which subnets can be extracted for diverse hardware constraints without retraining, while BigNAS \cite{bignas} popularized the ``Sandwich Rule'' \cite{Yu2019ICCV} for simultaneous optimization of boundary and random subnets.
+However, naively sharing weights can lead to poor rank correlation between supernet estimates and true standalone accuracy \cite{pan2022distribution}, often attributed to multi-model forgetting \cite{zhang2020forgetting, ma2025orthogonal}.
+Recent centralized works have explored advanced sampling strategies to mitigate this \cite{venkatesha2023dcnas,wang2023prenas}; adapting such concepts to the constrained federated setting is the key focus of our work.